hmanenga/TPF-Frontend/README.md

 ### 7. Animations and Gestures

 - Swipe gestures are implemented for deleting tasks from the list.
-- Animations enhance the user experience when creating, deleting, or updating tasks using the **Animated API** or **Reanimated** library.
+- Animations enhance the user experience when creating, deleting, or updating tasks using the **Reanimated** library.

 ### 8. Error Handling